Notice of Pre-AIA or AIA Status

 Step 2A, Prong One: This part of the eligibility analysis evaluates whether the claim recites a judicial exception.
 As explained in MPEP 2106.04, subsection II, a claim “recites” a judicial exception when the judicial exception is “set forth” or “described” in the claim.

 The claim recites a system for evaluating intellectual property (IP).
 Specification described in pages 1-2 that experts perform IP valuation for a business entity, the valuation is conducted for a patent portfolio including several patents secured in connection with the business.
 The experts then provide the evaluation results for individual evaluation factors required to product a valuation output, and based on the input data, compute a patent value.
-The claim recites the steps: outputting the prediction variables, computing a value of the target IP…, generating a valuation report including the IP value and the statistical data, identifying patent classification information…, identifying industry classification information matched…, ascertaining a Technology Cycle Time median for the patent classification information…, reflecting the prediction-variable values, outputting the key variables…, when past sales of a business entity owning the target IP are confirmed, sets an initial sales revenue…, and derives a sales growth rate from the representative industry of the target portfolio to generate a fourth prediction variable for the target portfolio, sets an initial sales revenue based on past sales information of the business entity…, under its broadest reasonable interpretation when read in light of the Specification, falls within “Certain Methods of Organizing Human Activity” grouping of abstract ideas as they cover fundamental economic principles or practices including hedging, insurance, mitigating risk; performance of commercial or legal interactions including agreements in the form of contracts, legal obligations, advertising, marketing or sales activities or behaviors, business relations.
+The claim recites the steps: compute the statistical data…; outputting the first to fourth key variables; identify explanatory variables…; computing using explanatory variables values collected, corresponding prediction variable values…; outputs a first prediction variable…; outputs a second prediction variable…; outputs a third prediction variable…; outputs a fourth prediction variable…; computes a value of the target IP via a relief-from royalty method; generating a valuation report including the IP value and the statistical data; identifies patent classification information…; identifying industry classification information matched…; ascertains a Technology Cycle Time median for the patent classification information…by reflecting the first prediction variable value…, outputs the first key variable; ascertains a benchmark royalty rate…by reflecting the second prediction variable value…, outputs the second key variable; ascertains a cost of equity and its weight…by reflecting the third prediction variable value…, outputs the third key variable; when past sales of a business entity owning the target IP are confirmed, sets an initial sales revenue…by reflecting the fourth prediction variable value…, outputs the fourth key variable; derives a sales growth rate from the representative industry of the target portfolio to generate a fourth prediction variable for the target portfolio, sets an initial sales revenue based on past sales information of the business entity…by reflecting the fourth prediction variable value…, output a fourth key variable for the target portfolio, under its broadest reasonable interpretation when read in light of the Specification, falls within “Certain Methods of Organizing Human Activity” grouping of abstract ideas as they cover fundamental economic principles or practices including hedging, insurance, mitigating risk; performance of commercial or legal interactions including agreements in the form of contracts, legal obligations, advertising, marketing or sales activities or behaviors, business relations.
 See MPEP 2106.04(a)(2), subsection III.

 Therefore, the claim recites an abstract idea.
 (Step 2A, Prong One: YES).